 The technique is often used to manipulate the emotions of the audience in order to create a favourable opinion of a product or idea.
 An advertisement, for instance, may use phrases like “freedom” or “happiness” without providing any evidence to support the claim that the product will bring these cherished feelings.
 Or consider this obscure example.

 Back in the 2000s, there was a German comedian posing as the fictional politician and MP Dr Udo Broemme.
 The satirist knew how to fool people by conducting himself with bravado.
-He even made it into the chancellor’s office by rolling up to the gate in a black limousine acting as if he belonged.
+He even made it into the chancellor’s office by rolling up to the gate in a black limousine, acting as if he belonged.
 His campaign slogan was similarly vacuous: FUTURE IS GOOD FOR ALL OF US!
 Who wouldn’t agree?
 It’s only when you push your emotions aside that you realise: His catchphrase is a glittering yet senseless generality.

 3. Bandwagon

-Bandwagon is a propaganda technique used to persuade people to think, believe or act in a certain way by capitalizing on herd mentality.
+Bandwagon is a propaganda technique used to persuade people to think, believe or act in a certain way by capitalising on herd mentality.
 It’s a type of appeal to emotion that encourages people to join the majority and take part in a certain activity, regardless of their own beliefs or values.
 The Bandwagon appeal is a highly effective form of propaganda because it plays on the psychological need to fit in and be accepted by a group.
 It implies that everyone is doing it and that if you don’t join in, you’re missing out on something.

 This type of propaganda is often used in marketing campaigns, political campaigns, and other forms of communication to create an atmosphere of enthusiasm and conformity.
 To give you an example, I could dial up my newsletter propaganda and urge you to join our movement of millions of devoted mind collectors determined to escape the prison of their own ignorance.
 I won’t.
 Because it sounds cringe.
 But you can subscribe here anyway.